 You'll find all the latest models just below, with the lowest prices from around the web as well.
-If these Amazon Fire tablet prices don't quite suit today, though, be sure to check back as discounts do pop up fairly frequently or have a look through the other cheap tablet deals available today.
-For those just after something for books, you'll want to head over to the latest Kindle deals.
+If these Amazon Fire tablet prices don't quite suit today, though, be sure to check back as discounts do pop up fairly frequently.
+You can also look through the other tablet deals and iPad deals available today.
+For those just after something for books, you'll want to head over to check out the latest Kindle deals.

 The Amazon Fire 7 tablet is the ultimate budget buy.
 We've seen this model drop well below $40 / £40 in the past, and at a respectable starting price you're still getting excellent value if there are no Fire Tablet deals available.